pgrill/guidelines/programming/frameworks-and-libraries/react/README.md

 ### Set Up

 - [Install React](https://www.codecademy.com/articles/react-setup-i)
-  - Recommended for first steps in React.
+  - Recommended for first steps with React.

 ## Tools

 - [VS Code](https://code.visualstudio.com/)
   - One of the recommended IDE to work in JavaScript.
 - [WebStorm](https://www.jetbrains.com/webstorm/)
-  - Other recommende IDE to work in JavaScript.
+  - Other recommended IDE to work in JavaScript.

 ## Coding Style